 4. The cruise itself is just the beginning of the costs.

-You should consider cruise costs alone to run you at the very least around $5,500; you can sometimes find discounts for last-minute berths.
+Cruise costs alone should run you at least around $5,500; you can sometimes find discounts for last-minute berths.
 This will cover a room that you will likely share with other people.

 Cruise costs will fluctuate depending on the level of luxury your ship offers, the size of your room, the destination, and the duration of your trip with the cruise line.

-There are additional costs that you will need to consider.
+There are additional costs that you will need to consider, including:

 - Travel permits